What is Digital Burnout?

 - A. Go to a Co-working Space:

 The Greek philosopher Aristotle once said, “Man by nature is a social animal.”
-Co-working spaces provide the much-needed space for socialization.
+Co-working spaces provide much-needed space for socialization.
 It can help improve productivity, increase your network, boost creativity, and enhance comfort.

 - B. Make a public park your office: